EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

     :align: center
     :width: 65%

     Network structure.
 Look at Figure `18.4 in chapter 18.1 <http://neuronaldynamics.epfl.ch/online/Ch18.S1.html>`_ to see how the excitatory population is spatially arranged on a ring and has a specific connectivity profile.
+In our implementation, every excitatory neuron receives unstructured input from all inhibitory neurons and structured input from all excitatory neurons.
+The inhibitory neurons receive unstructured input from all excitatory and all inhibitory neurons.